makamys/CoreTweaks/README.md

 * [FoamFix](https://github.com/asiekierka/FoamFix17): `jarDiscovererMemoryLeakFix` has to be disabled when using CoreTweaks's `jarDiscovererCache` is enabled.
 * Various coremods will cause a crash on startup due to an incompatibility with Mixin.
 Use [Mixingasm](https://github.com/makamys/Mixingasm) to fix this.
+* [BetterCrashes](https://github.com/vfyjxf/BetterCrashes) will only work if CoreTweaks's `crashHandler` is disabled.
+Using it may be preferable in some cases, as it can catch some crashes CoreTweaks cannot.
+The opposite is also true, however.

 # License